deesto/bnl-sdcc-st-group/README.md

 - SDCC: monitoring prototype meeting, discussions
   - additional funding found for Prometheus storage purchase, Rob to request purchasing quotes
   - a few PB of old, out of warranty storage from retired GPFS can also be used for proof of concept
+- SDCC: troubleshooting of broken Drupal site (no private menu, no editing or admin tools)
+  - group and site admin roles were dropped by a recent Drupal update, required manual reinstatement
+- SDCC: troubleshooting of missing data in Grafana plots
+  - production ElasticSearch data lost for Belle II conditions services for substantial periods (27 Feb - 11 Mar, 12 Mar 2-3:30am), cause unknown

 # 3- 8 Mar
 - ATLAS: VO, IAM user management, questions, troubleshooting
 - Belle II: applicant vetting and support for [Google Summer of Code project](https://hepsoftwarefoundation.org/gsoc/2025/proposal_HSFCondDB_AILogAnalysis.html) (Intelligent Log Analysis for the HSF Conditions Database)
 - Belle II: issues with Rucio front-end services (3 Mar)
   - related to disparate /var partition sizes for two front-end hosts (blrucio0{7,8}): one was a factor of 3 smaller and ran out of space
-- SDCC: recovery of multiple services and hosts after 7 Mar SDCC data center power outage (CVMFS, )
+- SDCC: recovery of multiple services and hosts after 7 Mar SDCC data center power outage
 - BNL: vacation days (3: 3-5 Mar)
 - BNL: travel (KEK, 21 Feb - 6 Mar)